Integrity (glossary entry)

 This is the "ten-to-one rule" familiar in experimental psychology.

-Because of the ten-to-one rule, one's personal honesty self-image will suffer whenever the number of goals that is met is less than 90% of the number of goals that are predicted.
+Because of the ten-to-one rule, one's personal reliability/honesty self-image will suffer whenever the number of goals that is met is less than 90% of the number of goals that are predicted.

 Perception of Integrity by Others

 A similar simplistic perception exists in one's assessment of others.
-Because of this, when a person says he will do something, and then actually does what he said, he is perceived as having been honest because what he said agreed with what (eventually) happened.
-When the action or task does not take place as stated, the person is perceived as "dishonest".
+Because of this, when a person says they will do something, and then actually does what they said, they are perceived as having been reliable or honest — because what they said agreed with what (eventually) happened.
+When the action or task does not take place as stated, the person is perceived as "unreliable" or "dishonest".

 See also Goals and Priorities.